tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Speech-Service/batch-transcription.md

       "nBest": [
         {
-          "confidence": 0.898652852,    // confidence value for the recognition of the whole phrase "speaker": 1,                 // if `diarizationEnabled` is `true`, this is the identified speaker (1 or 2), otherwise this property is not present
-          "lexical": "hello world",
+          "confidence": 0.898652852,    // confidence value for the recognition of the whole phrase "lexical": "hello world",
           "itn": "hello world",
           "maskedITN": "hello world",